tremor-rs/tremor-www/docs/reference/codecs/index.md

 TL;DR: Codecs are used to describe how to decode data from the wire and encode it back to wire format.

 Tremor connects to external systems using [connectors](../connectors).
 [Connectors](../connectors) use `codecs` to transform the data Tremor receives from connected system participants into a structured value that forms the payload of each and every Tremor event.
-Tremor supports both binary and JSON-like data.

 Codecs are the means of turning the (mostly binary) data from the wire (e.g. from a TCP connection) into structured values for Tremor events and back into binary wire format.
 Each [connector](../connectors) can be configured with a `codec`.